Ireland Tour – September 2018 – the Southeast

 Sept.
 14-23, 2018 – 9 days – $2799 + Air

-Cashel, Kildare, Glendalough, Kilkenny, Cobh
+Cashel, Kildare, Glendalough, Kilkenny, Wexford

-This spiritual tour of southeastern Ireland begins in Dublin and explores sacred sites from Kildare to Offaly and Tipperary, Cork and Wexford and finishes in the Wicklow Mountains.
+This spiritual tour of southeastern Ireland begins in Dublin and explores sacred sites from Kildare to Offaly and Tipperary, Waterford and Kilkenny, and Wexford and finishes in the Wicklow Mountains.
 This mystical tour to Ireland’s thin places will take guests to haunted castles, mysterious monastic ruins and an array of stone circles and dolmens highlighting the mystical ages of the Irish saints and of the druids.
 This tour also visits two ancient oak groves – one being the oldest forest in Ireland.

 Castles, Saints, and Druids is one of our most popular and favored tours.